Cruise Advice For the Best Palermo Port Experience

 Watch for Pickpockets:

-To start, be extra careful in crowded areas like the Ballarò and Vucciria markets or on the 806 bus to Mondello.
-Because of this, keep your bags zipped and, when possible, carry backpacks on your front in tight spaces.
+Be extra careful in crowded areas like Ballarò and Vucciria markets or on the 806 bus to Mondello.
+Because of this, keep your bags zipped and carry backpacks on your front when possible.

 Leave Valuables on the Ship:

-Next, it’s best to avoid wearing flashy jewelry or expensive watches.
-Instead, carry only the cash you need and one credit card.
-As a result, you reduce the risk of losing valuables.
+It’s best to avoid wearing flashy jewelry or expensive watches.
+Instead, carry only the cash you need along with one credit card, which helps reduce the risk of losing valuables.

 Cross Streets Carefully:

-In addition, traffic in Palermo can be fast and unpredictable.
-Even at crosswalks, drivers may not always stop.
-For that reason, make eye contact before stepping into the street.
+Traffic in Palermo can feel fast and unpredictable, especially in busy areas.
+Even at crosswalks, drivers may not always stop, so it’s important to make eye contact before stepping into the street.

 Stick to Well-Lit Paths:

-Finally, if your ship stays late, stick to main pedestrian streets like Via Maqueda and Corso Vittorio Emanuele.
-At the same time, these areas remain lively and well-populated after dark.
+If your ship stays late, stick to main pedestrian streets like Via Maqueda and Corso Vittorio Emanuele.
+At the same time, these areas remain lively and well-populated after dark, which makes them a safer choice.

 Safety on Day Trips